ReignDer/NewEngine/README.md

 10. Click Finish
 11. IDE project files for MSVC will be automatically generated
 12. There will be a folder with the prefix "vsxmake" following with the current MSVC version e.g. vsxmake2026, vsxmake2022.
 Select that folder and the .sln file is found there
 13. Alternatively, there is a Generate.bat file which you can use after installing xmake and it will generate a build for an exe file that can be found on the bin/Debug-x64/SignEditor/SignEditor.exe.
+(Currently does not work)

 Only Supports Windows